Tonyhuiii/Tonyhuiii.github.io/_pages/about.md

 Highlights
 ======
-* First Runner up of the Best Paper Award in the IEEE Photonics Society's 20th Postgraduate Conference
+* <b>First Runner up</b> of the Best Paper Award in the The 20th IEEE Photonics Society (Hong Kong Chapter) Postgraduate Conference